APPLICATION DEADLINE: Wednesday, May 10, 2023 at 11:59PM EST

 - Sharece Hall, The George Washington University (2014)

 - Redeit Admassie, The George Washington University (2013)

 - Rosemarie Kasperson, The George Washington University (2012)

 - Stephen D. Ramos, The George Washington University (2010)

 - Alex Klein, son of Michael B. Klein (2008)

-It is fitting that we are able to honor Candy and Michael together, as they had the two most recognizable laughs in the industry.
+It is fitting that we are able to honor Candace and Michael together, as they had the two most recognizable laughs in the industry.
 Thankfully for those of us who knew them we were able to hear them quite often.
-Often overlooked is Candy’s ability to teach and mentor.
+Often overlooked is Candace’s ability to teach and mentor.
 Many of her one time junior employees continue to have thriving careers in lighting design.
 She was an amazing one on one educator, making certain that you understood the reason behind the design.
 And never forgetting that an important part of design is instinct and having a little fun.
 She also made it possible to give back.
 Not only encouraging but almost requiring her staff to participate in the IES and IALD.

 Michael never claimed perfection and his eccentrics brought more attention to his world.
 His full head of white hair coupled with his bow ties and his eclectic combination of colors brought spontaneity and joy to all of us.
 And these simple yet significant ways presented a synergy of energy for all of us.
 And these eccentrics brought Michael to the forefront in planning and acting out the annual progress report to the IES.
 Only Michael could pull this off and be loved by all.